For best experience please turn on javascript and use a modern browser!

 Who has been affected?

-Students, staff and support staff.
+Students and staff.
 The scope and which data may have been leaked are not yet clear; we are investigating this.

 What data has been leaked?